 The self-paced, online, course is available to anyone 11 years and older.
 Once the online course is completed, students must attend a required in-person field day.
 Upon successful completion of both, you are eligible to purchase a Class C trapping license.

-Use the promo code MTweR65FJw22 at the end of the online course to cover the cost of the class.
+Use the promo code MTweR65FJw23 to cover the cost of the class.

 The online course is administered through a third-party vendor, Kalkomey.
 Please direct any program (online) specific questions to Kalkomey's customer service department (toll-free).